Jacek-Kosy/AnagramFinder/README.md

 # AnagramFinder
-A program that prints anagram from words in a text file
+A program that prints anagram lists from words in a text file